feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

     └── feature_store.yaml
 ```

-In summary, once you have set up a Git based repository with CI that runs `feast apply` on changes, your infrastructure \(offline store, online store, and cloud environment\) will automatically be updated to support loading of data into the feature store or retrieval of data.
+In summary, once you have set up a Git based repository with CI that runs `feast apply` on changes, your infrastructure \(offline store, online store, and cloud environment\) will automatically be updated to support the loading of data into the feature store or retrieval of data.

 ## 2. How to load data into your online store and keep it up to date

-In order to keep your online store up to date, you need to run a job that loads feature data from your feature view sources into your online store.
+To keep your online store up to date, you need to run a job that loads feature data from your feature view sources into your online store.
 In Feast, this loading operation is called materialization.

 The simplest way to schedule materialization is to run an **incremental** materialization using the Feast CLI: